AtomicXYZ/DL-team-comp-analyzer/models/README.md

 complete-subset sweep retrained the corrected lobby-context features.
 Its best ppScore validation loss was `0.6877`, while a heroes-only model on the same subset reached `0.6860`.
-The clean subset is currently too small to improve on the partially filled `10000`-match training set, so it is not promoted.
+The clean subset is currently too small to improve on the larger partially filled training set, so it is not promoted.

 A rank-aware experiment using relative ppScore differences on all `10000` matches obtained test accuracy `0.6005` and test log loss `0.6687`.
 However,